davecodes04/computer_architekture/README.md

 and then attaching a UART-program (like minicom) to the serial interface, showing the output of `stdout`.

 Better alternatives are real debuggers.
 Listed in terms of diminishing convenience
-- Segger IDE: This interactive IDE features a debugger, which will also use the JTAG/SWD Interface exposed using RPI's DebugProbe Hardware
+- Segger IDE: This interactive IDE features a debugger, which will also use the JTAG/SWD Interface exposed using RPI's DebugProbe hardware.
+We will __not__ use this.
-- VScode using Plattform IO: The Platform IO extension offers a interative debugger within VScode.
+- VScode using Plattform IO: The Platform IO extension offers a interactive debugger within VScode.
 This requires a bit of setup, e.g. adding a PIO file to the project.
+We will __not__ use this extension for now.
+- VScode using Extension "Cortex-Debug": This extension offers a interactive debugger within VScode.
+It just requires 3 setup files `tasks.json` with `settings.json` for building the project and `launch.json` to launch and attach the `gdb` debugger to the RPI DebugProbe.
 - GDB using OpenOCD: Running the GNU Debugger on the console.

 ## Segger IDE
-We will not use this for now
+We will not use this for now.

-## VSCode using Plattform IO:
+## VSCode using Plattform IO
-XXX
+We will not use this for now.

+## VSCode using Cortex-Debug
+The VSCode extension Cortex-Debug will create an `openocd` server, which attaches to the RPI DebugProbe over USB.
+Then, the extension will start a `riscv32-unknown-elf-gdb` which attaches to the `openocd` server and will issue gdb commands, such as `break main`.
+In the opening debugger view, You will be able to view registers, single-step through the application and the like.

-## GDB using OpenOCD
+## GDB using OpenOCD (for reference)
 OpenOCD allows connecting to the RPI's DebugProbe Hardware (which itselve is just a PICO with a RP2040) over USB.
 This DebugProbe is attached to
 WaveShare's SWCLK and SWDIO pins (as well as GND!).
 OpenOCD when started detects the DebugProbe Hardware: